Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 <img src="assets/labsetup_vscode.png" width="800" />

-The Github Codespace deployment will contain all the resource needed to complete the lab.
+The Github Codespace deployment will contain all the resources needed to complete the lab.

 > aside negative
 >